 Sabrina works full time as a software developer for a telecommunications company located in the Washington, DC, area.
 She has a Bachelor of Science degree in computer science and completed her master’s degree at Johns Hopkins University.
 Sabrina has been volunteering for conferences in a technical capacity since 2003.
 She oversaw the creation and maintenance of the conference websites for Phoenix Rising, Terminus, and Sirens, including the registration, submission, and other back-end systems.
 In the little spare time found between working and volunteering, she enjoys reading a range of young adult, science fiction, fantasy, and graphic novels.

 (amy.tenbrink at sirensconference.org)

 Amy spends her days handling content distribution and intellectual property transactions as an executive vice president for a major media company.
 Her nights and weekends over the last twenty-five years have involved managing a wide variety of events, including theatrical productions, marching band shows, sporting events, and interdisciplinary conferences.
-Most recently, she has organized three Harry Potter conferences (The Witching Hour, in Salem, Massachusetts; Phoenix Rising, in the French Quarter of New Orleans; and Terminus, in downtown Chicago) and seven years of Sirens.
+Most recently, she has organized three Harry Potter conferences (The Witching Hour, in Salem, Massachusetts; Phoenix Rising, in the French Quarter of New Orleans; and Terminus, in downtown Chicago) and eight years of Sirens.
 Her experience includes all aspects of event planning, from logistics and marketing to legal consulting and budget management, and she holds degrees with honors from both the University of Southern California’s Thornton School of Music and the Georgetown University Law Center.
 She likes nothing so much as monster girls, Weasleys, and a well-planned revolution.